gjermundgaraba/bjaanes.github.io/_posts/2017-11-27-understanding-ethereum-smart-contracts.md

 # The World Computer

-Ethereum is being called by many for the World Computer.
+Many have called Ethereum for the World Computer.
 And it's not a bad analogy.
 It's like a virtual machine that is being maintained by the whole world!

 One thing to keep in mind though: while smart contracts are Turing complete and can, in theory, do anything, they are not well suited to heavy computational work.